-The Peer-to-Peer Warmline is a statewide mental and behavioral health line that offers assistance and an understanding ear from people with lived experience, also known as Peer Support Workers, supporting other New Mexicans who are just wanting someone to talk to who just want someone to talk to about emotional, mental, and behavioral health concerns, substance use concerns, or recovery and resiliency for a successful, sustained recovery process.
+The Peer-to-Peer Warmline is a free statewide program that offers New Mexicans a place to call and talk with people with lived experience, also known as Peer Support Workers, who are available to support you when you are just wanting someone to talk to about an emotional, mental, behavioral, and/or substance use concern; recovery; resiliency; or resources.

 A variety of professional Peer Support Workers answer the New Mexico Peer-to-Peer Warmline.
 Peers have a fundamental awareness of the voice of lived experience and cross-cultural issues, and a continuous commitment to helping others in finding and maintaining recovery and building resiliency.